scanback/Publications/content/British_middle_class_distribution_2025.md

 The map shows what most people already may know: that London and the southeast overwhelm the rest of the country in absolute and relative prosperity.
 However, I bet the magnitudes are unknown by most.

-I did this because I am working on a small piece on English football economics, and this dataset feeds into this.
+I did  this analysis because I am working on a small research piece on English football economics, and this dataset feeds into this.
 In general, a dataset like this comes alive when combined with other data.
 Without combining with other data, it is interesting.
 When combined, it becomes useful.

 ---